Renting With Us

 Groups staying on typically benefit from their rent remaining fixed, and are always given continuous or overlapping tenancies even if moving from one house to another.
 Many agencies will insist on a gap of a week or more between tenancies, which means transporting belongings home or paying costly storage fees.

 Do you offer ‘bills included’?

-When renting with us you are free to choose any utility supplier you like.
-As standard we will set you up with the cheapest reputable mainstream utility suppliers, however we do not make any commission of profit from this.
+When renting with us, you are free to choose any utility supplier you like.
+As standard we will set you up with reputable mainstream utility suppliers, however we do not make any commission of profit from this.
 Our only goal is to get you the best tariff.

 We are also available to help you resolve disputes with utility companies and will close the contracts for you at the end of the tenancy.

-We would typically suggest allowing for £50 per month to cover water, electricity, gas and internet.
+We would typically suggest allowing for £50 per person per month to cover water, electricity, gas and internet.

 Are the houses safe and secure?

 - High-security exterior door locks with unique, restricted-profile keys which cannot be copied by commercial locksmiths.
 Our doors are the safest front doors in Cardiff!